DataDog/hiring-engineers/answers.md

 Hi there, Datadog Support Engineering Team - I'm Kaleigh.
-I currently live/work in Seattle, WA and I am very excited about the oportunity to work with you!
+I currently live/work in Seattle, WA and I am very excited about the opportunity to work with you!

 Level 1